 You can choose to make the Report anonymously and if so you will still be protected under this Policy.
 In case the Partner wishes to report anonymously, you can contact Panattoni's Head of Legal, Catherine Delsemme, 5 rue de Strasbourg, L-2561 Luxembourg, Grand Duchy of Luxembourg, cdelsemme@panattoni.com, phone: +352 262 129 1012.
-Reports can be made in writing or orally.
+Any Report received will be processed confidentially and anonymously.